Find Grad Schools

 Graduate Certificates in Architectural & Building Sciences/Technology

 A graduate certificate in architectural and building sciences/technology is offered at 10 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 25 were from an underrepresented racial-ethnic group.
-Also, 9.5% of architectural and building sciences/technology graduates were international students.
+This degree is more popular with male students, and about 21% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 14.0% of architectural and building sciences/technology graduates were international students.

 Education Levels of Architectural and Building Sciences/Technology Majors